PythonCoderAS/pythoncoderas/README.md

 I'm always open to suggestions.
 If you see something in any of my projects that you would like to correct, even something as minor as a spelling mistake, feel free to make a PR to any of my repositories.
 I will almost certainly merge it in!

+You can view my [repository table of contents](https://github.com/PythonCoderAS/pythoncoderas/blob/master/repo-toc.md) to get a structured view about the repos I own on GitHub.
+This document does not include organizations that I am part of.

 ![PythonCoderAS's GitHub stats](https://github-readme-stats.vercel.app/api?username=PythonCoderAS&show_icons=true)